 The Costa Rica Geisha Coffee is a scarce and ancient coffee of wild Ethiopian origin.
-This coffee is unique in that it contains 30% less caffeine than most other coffees, while continuing to retain the sweet, citric, apple, and floral flavors that make it so wonderfully popular.
+This coffee is unique in that it contains 30% less caffeine than most other coffees while continuing to retain the sweet, citric, apple, and floral flavors that make it so wonderfully popular.

 There are different varieties of Geisha Coffee since they are the plant seedlings from the original plant in Ethiopia that have been exported.
 Geisha Coffee varieties can be found in Ethiopia, Tanzania, Costa Rica, Panama, Colombia, and Peru.
-While there are many factors that influence how plants grow and how the fruit that they bear may develop, the local coffee plantations give each crop a unique characteristic and flavor.
+While many factors influence how plants grow and the fruit they bear may develop, the local coffee plantations give each crop a unique characteristic and flavor.
 The taste of Geisha Coffee from Costa Rica can be described as having a soft and delicate profile with quietly complex aromatics that consist of flowering grass, lavender, a crisp rather vegetal cocoa, hints of molasses, and pipe tobacco.